-SBA is responsible for implementing the goaling program to ensure that the government-wide goals are established each fiscal year and for tracking and reporting on agencies' achievements toward meeting those goals.
-Like other Federal agencies, SBA must also establish and achieve small business procurement goals.
+SBA is responsible for implementing the small business goaling program to ensure that the various government-wide small business goals are established for each agency each fiscal year and for tracking and reporting on agencies' achievements toward meeting those goals.
+Like other Federal agencies, SBA must also establish and achieve the statutory small business procurement goals.

-CALCULATING SMALL BUSINESS PROCUREMENT GOALS
+4 CALCULATING SMALL BUSINESS PROCUREMENT GOALS